mongodb/docs/source/reference/javascript.rst

    :param arguments: A list of arguments to pass to the JavaScript
                      function.

-   Makes it possible to execute JavaScript codes using the JavaScript interpreter embeded in the database server.
+   Provides the ability to run JavaScript code using the JavaScript engine embeded in the MongoDB instance.
 In this environment the value of the "``db``" variable on the server is the name of the current database.

+   Unless you use :js:func:`db.eval()`, the :program:`mongo` shell itself will evaluate all JavaScript entered into :program:`mongo` shell itself.

    .. warning::